 Create a romantic playlist of all your favorite songs, especially those that are important to your marriage.
 Have your favorite liquors and mixers on hand.
 Grab some snacks you both love.

 When you’re ready, light the candles.
 Pour the drinks.
 Turn on the tunes.
 Hold each other close.

 There are hundreds of amazing films out there, and especially classic films.
 Chances are pretty good that there are a few that neither of you have seen.
 Well, pop some popcorn and get watching!
 You’ll have a blast discovering some of the old classics together, and you just might discover a fresh favorite on this fun date night.

-For your next date, why not try something you’ve never done before?
-This is such a fun (and sometimes intimidating) date idea!
-Recently, we tried out mountain biking together and had a blast.
+For your next unique date, why not try something you’ve never done before?
+This are so many fun (and sometimes a little bit crazy) ideas for couples!

 Now, you don’t have to hop on a bike and roll off into the sunset.
 You don’t have to do anything outdoors if it doesn’t appeal to you, but there is definitely something special about enjoying an outdoor adventure with the one you love.
 Possible ideas: hiking, snowshoeing, kayaking, stand-up paddleboarding, geocaching?

 Of course, there are plenty of indoor activities for married couples to try!
-Just check out what’s available around you.
+Just research to find out what’s available around you.
 There is sure to be some kind of class or workshop you can attend.
-This will give you the opportunity to learn a new skill and try something unfamiliar together.
+This will give you the opportunity to learn a skill and try something unfamiliar together.
 Hint: Groupon is a great place to find deals on these kinds of activities.

-Want some amazing husband and wife date ideas?
+Want some ideas for amazing husband and wife date nights?
 Cooking together is always super romantic (and, you know, it’s also quite practical!)

 Not all dates for married couples have to be totally unique and creative.
 There’s nothing wrong with enjoying a nice dinner out together.
 But if you want to create a really special date night, consider forgetting about your usual dinner spots and opt for one of your area’s best and fanciest restaurants.
 You know, one of those places where you need to make reservations a month in advance.

-While you might need to save this for a significant occasion, like an anniversary or Valentine’s Day, it’s something all married couples should try to do at least once.
+While you might need to save this dating plan for a significant occasion, like an anniversary or Valentine’s Day, it’s something all married couples should try to do at least once.

 On our last anniversary, we went to an indoor trampoline park together.
 On a weekday morning.
 Oh man, was it hilarious.
 You don’t know humor ’til you’ve seen your husband launch headfirst into a pit full of foam blocks.

-For active, quirky, and fun date ideas for married couples, this one is a must-add to the list.
+For active, quirky, and fun date night ideas for married couples, this one is a must-add to the agenda.

 But you don’t have to be stuck playing Monopoly if you don’t want to be.
 Consider grabbing a new board game for your next at-home date night; we’ve got a bunch of couples board game suggestions here, some of which are a bit more daring.
 Perfect for married couples looking for a spicy game night.

-Finally, the last of our romantic date ideas for married couples is this one: go on a “first” date!
+Finally, the last of our romantic date night ideas is this one: go on a “first” date!

 Now obviously, your real first date was probably years ago, but for this one, you can start fresh.
 There’s a slight bit of roleplaying in this one.
 You’re going to meet up at a bar or restaurant and “pretend” you are strangers meeting for the first time.
 Essentially, you are getting a chance at a second impression, a chance to “meet” your spouse again for the first time.

-This date idea can be fun and a little bit silly, but there’s no doubt it will have you seeing your partner through new eyes and with a fresh perspective.
+This great date can be fun and a little bit silly, but there’s no doubt it will have you seeing your partner through new eyes and with a fresh perspective.